AdobeDocs/experience-manager-64.en/help/assets/asset-reports.md

    ![custom_columns](assets/custom_columns.png)

-1. Tap/click **Create** from the toolbar.
+1. Tap/click **[!UICONTROL Create]** from the toolbar.
 A message notifies that report generation has been initiated.
 1. In the Asset Reports page, the report generation status is based on the current state of the report job, for example Success, Failed, Queued, or Scheduled.
 The same status appears in the notifications inbox.

    To view the report page, tap/click the report link.
 Alternatively, select the report, and tap/click the View icon from the toolbar.